Nalin7parihar/AI-Code-Snippet-Analyzer/README.md

 CSS: For styling and responsive design.

-React.js: For building the user interface.
+Next.js: For building the user interface and server-side rendering capabilities.

 Backend: